VortexCoyote/x3tr0v.github.io/_posts/2020-02-17-Component-System.markdown

 }
 ```

-An exampe of an usecase, would be our Model Component, which pushes a render command in its defined logic.
+An exampe of an use case, would be our Model Component, which pushes a render command in its defined logic.
 ```cpp
 GI::PushRenderCommand( myMeshHandle.GetID(), myAnimationControllerID, myShaderInstanceID, GetComponent<Transform>()->GetPosition(), GetComponent<Transform>()->GetForward(), GetComponent<Transform>()->GetUp(), GetComponent<Transform>()->GetScale(), myColor );
 ```

 The Components are registered to the Component System through a variadic template, a decision which I will discuss in the [Compiletime Component Registration an its Benefits](#compiletime-component-registration-an-its-benefits) section.
-The order of the Components in the registration will determine the update order of each Component.
+The order of the Components in the registration will determine the update order of each Component Type.
 ```cpp
 ComponentManager::GetInstance().RegisterComponents
 <